CuprumBuddy/cuprum-garden/content/projects/Questions to Ask Someday.md

 <iframe src="https://app.nocodb.com/#/nc/view/5e6e4a6a-ef77-4788-b260-bcb03e55c776" width="100%" height="500px" style="border: none;"></iframe>

 [^1]: But at least it allows to sort & filter.
-If NocaDB is also less laggy than Notion when dealing with 100+ rows, then might become my main dynamic tables provider.
+If NocaDB is also less laggy than Notion when dealing with 100+ rows, then it might become my main dynamic tables provider.
 We’ll see.